w3f/Grants-Program/applications/LiquiDot.md

 We expect applicants to have a solid idea about the project's expected final state.
 Therefore, please submit (where relevant):

-- An overview of the technology stack to be used NextJs (Wagmi for wallet) for Frontend,  NestJS (TypeORM , PolkadotJS for blockchain calls) for backend, PostgreSQL for database, Solidity(Openzepelin,Reactive Smart Contracts) for Smart Contracts, AWS for hosting.
-- Documentation of core components, protocols, architecture, etc. to be deployed

 High Level Diagram
 ```mermaid
 graph TB